openziti/ziti-doc/docusaurus/docs/reference/30-configuration/controller.md

 - [`web`](#web) - configures API presentation exposure
 - [`v`](#v) - A special section to note the version of the configuration file, only `v: 3` is currently supported

-The standard OpenZit experience minimally requires the following sections:
+The standard OpenZiti experience minimally requires the following sections:

 - `ctrl`
 - `db`